About This Author

 Today, from New York (not to be confused with The New Yorker), an article about the quicksand bog that tipping has become.
 Some of y'all are going to go out for dinner tonight because of social pressure from some made-up holiday, so it's just as well that this came up at random today.
 Fortunately, I'm immune.
 I'll just be staying home and cooking my own dinner, so the only tip I have to give is "don't get sucked in by the commercialism of Valentine's Day."

-I've tackled this tipping topic before, most recently just last month: "Tipping Point
+I've tackled this tipping topic before, most recently just last month: "Tipping PointOpen in new Window.

 In that entry, I pointed out the following: